Modern Slavery and Human Trafficking Statement.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-BDR Technical Solutions Ltd and ICOM have a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships
+BDR Technical Solutions Ltd (BDR Group) and ICOM have a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships.

 We expect the same high standards from all of our contractors, suppliers and other business partners.